philschatz/project-bot/README.md

 - `reopened_issue`: When an Issue is reopened

 ## Pull Requests
-- `new_pullrequest`: When a Pull Request is created (optionally, a space-separated set of repo names)
 - `assigned_pullrequest`: When a Pull Request is assigned to a user (but was not before)
 - `unassigned_pullrequest`: When a Pull Request is no longer assigned to a user
 - `added_reviewer`: (optional username or array of usernames that need to be added)